Imagine you’re trying to watch your favorite show on Netflix.

-The amount of time it takes for a video stream to be transmitted from the source to the viewer’s device is known as latency.
+The amount of time it takes to transmit a video stream from the source to the viewer’s device is known as latency.

 HLS stands out from other streaming protocols because of its low latency compared to other protocols.
 According to Roger Pantos, HLS tech lead at Apple, it takes only 1-2 seconds for a video to be buffered and ready for playback for the viewer, which is significantly less time than other protocols.

 This low latency makes HLS an ideal choice, especially for live streaming events, where real-time video playback is critical.

 6. Apple supports HLS development with comprehensive documentation and tools

 Apple provides comprehensive documentation and tools, including sample projects, that allow developers to quickly build HLS video streams.

 - setting up audio for live streaming